-We pride ourselves in building strong customer and partner relationships, which in many cases span several decades, and we are a market leader across all of our market segments.
-We offer our customers unique comprehensive solutions with market-leading global reach and scale.
+We pride ourselves in building strong customer and partner relationships, which in many cases span several decades, and we are a market leader across all of our segments.
+We focus on providing an excellent end-to-end customer experience and we offer our customers unique comprehensive solutions with market-leading global reach and scale.

-Headroom in large markets
+Headroom in Large Markets